 a sum that comprises the scholarship fund’s existing

 balance along with $11,211 remaining from the Club’s extremely

 successful Claire McCardell Project.*

-Individuals, businesses, and foundations are invited to support this important campaign.
+Inviting Your Support Club members have given and continue giving.
+However, businesses, foundations, and other individuals are also invited to support this important campaign.
 Your gift will allow talented students to develop skills that are valued in specialized visual art vocations and are also highly transferable to related sectors.
 Career possibilities include web designer, professional artist, interior designer, graphic artist, teacher, photographer, curator, art therapist, and many more.

 The Community Foundation of

 312 E. Church St

 Frederick, MD 21701